 Contacting an attorney is a good idea to represent you however, most traffic violations do not require an attorney and can be handled by the offender.

 Yes, the police can search the vehicle while on scene-incident to arrest.
-Once the vehicle has made it to the tow lot officers must secure a search warrant before searching the vehicle.

 Remain calm.
 If feasible roll down all windows and then place both hands on the steering wheel.
 Wait for the officers instructions.